vercel/examples/edge-functions/breakpoint-server/README.md

 # Breakpoint server example

-This example shows how to use the user-agent and serve from our server a best educated guess on its breakpoint
+This example shows how to use the user-agent and serve from our server a best educated guess on its breakpoint.
+So pages gets rendered server-side in the best educated size as possible.
+This results in less layout shift when client-side only rendering is not an option.

+The breakpoint provider takes the breakpoint the middleware detected and use it for components to render their specific UI.
+Then client-side MatchMedia is used to detect its real breakpoint and listen on any resize event.

+Now this BreakPointProvider can be mocked for tests where you can set the exact breakpoint which, as a side-effect, makes your testings even easier (no need to mock MatchMedia anymore).

 ## Demo